HealthyFryOption/RLearning-Multi-Agent-Unknown-Obstacles/README.md

    python Main.py
    ```

 2) It will ask whether to use a New or Old model.
 Any old trained models must be placed inside Model directory.
 Key in 'Y' if desired to run simulations with a trained model.
 The system will then require a version number.
 Provide related version number.
 For example, provide '2' to use model_2.json.
 Should you want to run simulations without a pre-trained model, Key in 'N'.
 Once the simulation end, if a model is saved it will automatically be added into Model directory, with a version number accompanying it.
 The version number given is the highest version number currently existing inside the directory, incremented by 1.

 3) If the simulation is running under multi-simulations, at the last iteration, all instances will save their recording of simulation inside Recording directory as mp4 files with the format {instance number}_record.mp4 in multi-simulation mode, or NEW_record.mp4 in non multi-simulation mode.
 Furthermore, after every multi-simulation runs, the iteration data of all previous epochs and of each instances will be saved as a .json file inside Records.
 The best model from all instances at the last iteration will be chosen as the model to be saved inside Model.
+Furthermore, if the data related to the training run is saved, it will be saved as record_{highest version number in Records directory}.json in Records by default.
+The data saved can then be moved this into Track/NM wherever.

 4) Any new map to be created must be created inside mapDesigns.json following the format of
    ```